• Skip to primary navigation

 Review your Paying Bills System.

-The first thing you need to do to start organizing your money is to review your paying bills process.
-Start by making sure your billing paying process is easy and streamlined.
+The first thing you need to do to start organizing your money is to review your process of paying bills.
+Start by making sure your billing process is easy and streamlined.
 If you have some of your bill paying process writing checks and the rest autopay, you can consider using your bill pay through your bank to send out checks instead of writing them.

 Questions to ask yourself about your billing system: